 In 2002, the City of Port Phillip declared itself a Refugee Welcome Zone in support of the Refugee Council of Australia campaign.
 This declaration formed a commitment in spirit to welcoming refugees into our community.

-Visit Asylum seekers and refugees for more information on supports available to asylum seekers and refugees in Port Phillip.
+For more information on supports available to asylum seekers and refugees in Port Phillip, visit Asylum seekers and refugees.

 Racism.
 It Stops With Me

 The City of Port Phillip is proud to support the Racism.
 It Stops With Me campaign.
 We have committed to preventing racism by pledging to undertake activities in support of the campaign.